sabhiram/sabhiram.github.io/_drafts/go_tracey.md

 tags: Go
 ---

 Google's `Go` is pretty cool, and fairly fast.
-A few weeks ago, I finally got to messing around with it.
+A few weeks ago, I finally got around to messing with it.
 I wrote a couple of simple library functions and decided that I wanted to build a function tracing library.

 The following is an attempt to document my previously stated journey.
 Be warned, I have only been `Go`ing for the better part of the week.

-Ok, so lets say we have the following code:
+Ok, so lets say we have the following code in file *foo.go*:

-*foo.go*
 {% highlight go %}
 package main
 import "fmt"